 (4) William, one of John's older sons, remained behind on Shelter Island when John departed for Brookhaven.
 William had already married Ruth Falconer and started his family before his father departed.
-William and Ruth were known to have had eight children before Ruth died at 39 years of age, apparently giving birth to a ninth child Benjamin in February 1759.
-William probably remarried and continued having children (based on census records in 1776), although nothing is known of their names.
+William and Ruth were known to have had eight children before Ruth died at 39 years of age in February 1759.
+Current thinking is that William then remarried and continued having children, including another son named Benjamin.

 William was among the Shelter Island residents who cosigned a 1775 document called "The Resolution", in which they bound themselves together in support of the colonial resistance to English rule that was beginning then.
 When the Revolutionary War began in 1776, Long Island and its adjoining islands were taken over by the British army.
 Most of the resistance supporters were forced to evacuate to Connecticut.
 It's unclear if William went to Connecticut during this time or not, as he was getting older by then.
 He did leave Shelter Island, and died in Hog Neck in 1780 before the war ended.
 Most of William's sons were seafaring men, including a son named William who was a famous privateer during the War.

 (5) Benjamin is something of an enigma.
 Nothing is known for sure about his early years.
-I've concluded that he probably was a son of William and Ruth, based on reports that he claimed to be a brother of William, the famous Revolutionary War privateer mentioned above.
-His age when he died (64 years old on August 23, 1823) also fits well with the assumption that he was born at the time of Ruth's death (February 18, 1759).
-And the thought that his mother died giving him birth explains to me why information about his early years is so difficult to find.
-However, this link remains unproven.
+I've concluded that he probably was a son of William and a second unknown wife, based on reports that he claimed to be a brother of William, the famous Revolutionary War privateer mentioned above.
+His age when he died (63 years old on August 23, 1823) suggests that he was born approximately 1760, well after the death of William’s first wife Ruth (February 18, 1759).

 We don't know where Benjamin spent the war years.
-He would have been only 16 when the hostilities started.
+He would have been only 15 when the hostilities started on 1775.
 His first wife was a Sag Harbor resident named Lucretia Payne.
 (Sag Harbor is just a hoot an' a holler from Hog Neck, where Benjamin's father spent his last years.)
 Lucretia didn't live long, and was buried in the Payne family cemetery in Sag Harbor in 1793.
 Benjamin remarried to a woman named Penninah (her maiden name may have been Buell), and they emigrated to what would have been frontier lands in those days, near LeRoy, NY.
-They raised a large family of their own, including sons Joseph and George and probably a daughter named Peninnah (slightly different spelling than her mother's).
+They raised a large family of their own, including sons Joseph and George and probably a daughter named Peninnah (slightly different spelling than her mother's, based on their gravestones).
 As I mentioned, Benjamin died in 1823.
 Penninah died in 1831, and they are buried together in the Buell family cemetery in LeRoy.

 (6) Peninnah married a man named Heman Buell.
 Brother Joseph married twice, and both of his wives were named Polly.
 George's first wife was named Elizabeth Salisbury.
 These three families all removed westward to what is now the Town of Newstead in Erie County NY.
 Heman and Peninnah probably lived in the newly founded village of Akron, where Heman served as one of the early mayors of the village.
 Joseph and George were farmers, probably living in the area now named Havens Road in the town of Newstead.
 Elizabeth Salisbury, daughter of Milburn Salisbury of Rose NY, was able to claim a more renowned genealogical line back to English nobility and beyond to Henry IV, emperor of the Holy Roman Empire.